 Insert molding is used to create strong parts that don’t require assembly, much like overmolding, but insert molding allows you to do this using a larger variety of materials.
 For example, you can take computer chips or wires and protect them in a plastic casing.
 Perhaps the most impressive benefit of insert molding is that it can be used to create plastic housings (that can be sterilized) for life-saving medical devices and implants.

 Insert molding does come with similar limitations as overmolding, however.
-Prototyping can be a challenge if you don’t use a 3D printer for test runs.
+Prototyping can be a challenge if you don’t use a resin 3D printer for test runs.
 Tooling must also be very precisely shaped as the substrate often needs to be suspended within the mold in order to form the final product.

 How to Know If Overmolding or Insert Molding Is Better for Your Project

 Use this table as a guide to determine which manufacturing process is best for your project:

 Choose overmolding when:

 Your finished piece can be made of thermoplastics, and/or rubber.

 Your finished design consists of multiple layers, materials (limited to those listed above), and/or colors.

 You will be manufacturing both the substrate and secondary layer.